-Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing NUCYNTA tablets and monitor all patients receiving NUCYNTA tablets for the development of these behaviors and conditions.
+Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing NUCYNTA tablets and reassess all patients receiving NUCYNTA tablets for the development of these behaviors and conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as NUCYNTA tablets, but use in such patients necessitates intensive counseling about the risks and proper use of NUCYNTA tablets along with intensive monitoring for signs of addiction, abuse, and misuse.
-Consider prescribing naloxone for the emergency treatment of opioid overdose [see Dosage and Administration (2.2), Warnings and Precautions (5.3)].
+Patients at increased risk may be prescribed opioids such as NUCYNTA tablets but use in such patients necessitates intensive counseling about the risks and proper use of NUCYNTA tablets along with frequent reevaluation for signs of addiction, abuse, and misuse.
+Consider prescribing naloxone for the emergency treatment of opioid overdose [see Dosage and Administration (2.2), Warnings and Precautions (5.2)].

-Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
+Opioids are sought for non-medical use and are subject to diversion from legitimate prescribed use.
 Consider these risks when prescribing or dispensing NUCYNTA tablets.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug [see Patient Counseling Information (17)].
-Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and on the proper disposal of unused drug.
+Contact local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.